district10/blog/_posts/post-0001-pandoc-readme.md

 Markdown allows you to insert raw HTML (or DocBook) anywhere in a document (except verbatim contexts, where `<`, `>`, and `&` are interpreted literally).
-(Technically this is not an extension, since standard markdown allows it, but it has been made an extension so that it can be disabled if desired.)
+(Technically this is not an extension, since standard Markdown allows it, but it has been made an extension so that it can be disabled if desired.)

 The raw HTML is passed through unchanged in HTML, S5, Slidy, Slideous,